ivotron/popperci-paper/paper/paper.md

 <http://popperci.falsifiable.com>[^note].
 ](figures/popperci_workflow.png){#fig:popperci}

-[^note]: Since the service is in beta and still under development, sometimes the URL might point to a 404 webpage.
+[^note]: Since the service is in alpha phase and still under development, sometimes the URL might point to a 404 webpage.
 We kindly ask reviewers to check back later.

 # Popper and Experiment Validations